-5. Discount Rate
+6. Discount Rate

 The discount rate used to measure the total pension liability was 7.00 percent.
-The discount rate used to measure the TPL at the Prior Measurement Date was 7.50 percent.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal year 2021 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
+There was no change in the discount rate since the prior measurement date.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal year 2022 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was not projected to be depleted and, as a result, the Municipal Bond Index Rate was not used in the determination of the Single Equivalent Interest Rate (SEIR).

-6. Net Pension Liability
+7. Net Pension Liability

-On June 30, 2022, the Charter School reported a liability of \$1,597,349 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+On June 30, 2023, the Charter School reported a liability of \$3,002,802 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Charter School's proportion of the net pension liability was based on the Charter School's contributions to TRA in relation to total system contributions including direct aid from the State of Minnesota, City of Minneapolis and Minneapolis School District.
-The Charter School's proportionate share was 0.0365 percent at the end of the measurement period which was an increase of 0.0339 percent from its proportion measured as of June 30, 2020.
+The Charter School's proportionate share was 0.0375 percent at the end of the measurement period and 0.0365 the beginning of the year.